The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

 \subsection{An example illustrating the construction of skeleton ${\cal H}$}

 We now illustrate the construction of skeleton ${\cal H}$ for a given graph based on the algorithm described in the previous section.
-Figure \ref{fig:graph-with-all-valid-cuts}($i$) shows the graph $G$; the weight on an edge represents the number of edges joining its endpoints.
+Figure \ref{fig:graph-with-all-valid-cuts}($i$) shows the multigraph $G$; the weight on an edge represents the number of edges joining its endpoints.
+Observe that $\lambda$, the capacity of $S$-mincut, is 6.
 Figure \ref{fig:graph-with-all-valid-cuts}($ii$) shows the flesh graph ${\cal F}$ and all the valid cuts of $S$.

-Figure \ref{fig:graph-with-all-laminar-cuts} shows the construction of the tree $T_\ell$ that stores all the laminar valid cuts of $S$.
+Figure \ref{fig:graph-with-all-laminar-cuts} shows the construction of the tree $T_L$ that stores all the laminar valid cuts of $S$.
 These cuts are shown in blue color.

-Lemma \ref{lem: crossing-cuts-imply-empty-region} implies that if crossing valid cuts are present in $G$, there must be empty nodes in $T_\ell$ such that the crossing valid cuts appear in the region corresponding to these empty nodes; nodes ${\nu}_1$ and ${\nu}_2$ in Figure \ref{fig:graph-with-crossing-valid-cuts} are such empty nodes.
+Lemma \ref{lem: crossing-cuts-imply-empty-region} implies that if crossing valid cuts are present in $G$, there must be empty nodes in $T_L$ such that the crossing valid cuts appear in the region corresponding to these empty nodes; nodes ${\nu}_1$ and ${\nu}_2$ in Figure \ref{fig:graph-with-crossing-valid-cuts} are such empty nodes.
 Although node ${\nu}_3$ is an empty node, it does not contain any crossing valid cut.

-The transformation of tree $T_\ell$ into ${\cal H}$ is demonstrated in Figure \ref{fig:transformation-into-cactus}.
+The transformation of tree $T_L$ into ${\cal H}$ is demonstrated in Figure \ref{fig:transformation-into-cactus}.
 For each of the empty nodes ${\nu}_1$ and ${\nu}_2$ that have crossing cuts, we first embed an empty node in the center of each edge incident on them.
 Then, we join them in the order defined by the circular family associated with the node.
 Finally, we remove the empty node and all edges incident on it.